jpcposts/jpcposts.github.io/_posts/2024/2024-01-24-enabling_ssh_in_fips_mode.md

 Creating an ECDSA key with `ssh-keygen -t ecdsa -b 384` is crucial for establishing secure connections.
 The chosen algorithm and key size significantly impact the level of security and resilience against potential threats, making it a fundamental step in ensuring secure communication in a networked environment.
 Taking this step will allow you to securing SSH into a machine while FIPS mode is enabled.

-📝 For more information about ECDSA, refer to [this](https://ecdsa.readthedocs.io/en/latest/) article.
+📝 For more information about ECDSA, refer to [this](https://ecdsa.readthedocs.io/en/latest/) article!